coderholic/pyradio/README.md

 **Tip:** If you already have a custom *stations.csv* file, but want to update it with **PyRadio**'s default one, you just rename it, run **PyRadio** (so that the default one get created) and then merge the two files.

+A different file can be used when the **-s** command line option is used.

 ## Player detection / selection

 **PyRadio** is basically built around the existence of a valid media player it can use.
 Thus, it will auto detect the existence of its supported players upon its execution.